 Discovered (May 30, 1886) by Lewis Swift (and later listed as NGC 6510)

-Per Dreyer, NGC 6511 is "faint, pretty large, brighter middle, (? = last one)", the last comment indicating that Dreyer thought it might be the same as NGC 6510, which turned out to be the case.
-However, the second IC listed a corrected RA (per Bigourdan) of 17 53 06, and added "6510 is 44 seconds to the west", so the suspected identity of the two listings was (incorrectly) abandoned.
-Apparent size 1.0 by 0.6 arcmin.
+Historical Identification: Per Dreyer, NGC 6511 (Swift list I (#83), 1860 RA 17 53 23, NPD 29 10.3) is "faint, pretty large, brighter middle, (? = last one)", the last comment indicating that Dreyer thought it might be the same as NGC 6510, which turned out to be the case.
+However, the second IC listed a corrected RA (per Bigourdan) for NGC 6511 of 17 53 06, and added "6510 is 44 seconds to the west", so the suspected duplication of the entries was (incorrectly) abandoned for a long time.

 NGC 6512 (= PGC 61089)